hashicorp/terraform-provider-google/website/docs/r/dataproc_cluster_iam.html.markdown

  Collection of resources to manage IAM policy for a Dataproc cluster.
 ---

-# IAM policy for Dataproc cluster
+# IAM policy for Dataproc Cluster

 Three different resources help you manage IAM policies on dataproc clusters.
 Each of these resources serves a different use case: